How does it work?

 The Portfolio View

 Unexpected losses are financial outcomes associated with a financial institution’s failure to accurately identify, quantify, aggregate and report its accumulating exposures to financial and non-financial risks and, consequently, cannot know whether such exposures are within risk appetite limits approved at the Board level.
-In contrast, expected losses are stochastically determined accounting estimates of projected financial outcomes associated with accepted financial and non-financial risks where the amount of accepted risk has been accurately quantified and is within risk appetite limits approved at the Board level.
+In contrast, expected losses are stochastically determined accounting estimates of projected financial outcomes associated with accepted financial and non-financial risks where the amount of accepted risk has been consistently and reliably quantified and is within risk appetite limits approved at the Board level.

 Note: In the recent past, most notably during the financial crisis of 2007/8, financial institutions of all sizes around the globe suffered material, sometimes catastrophic unexpected losses.
 These were invariably due to their inability to effectively identify, quantify, aggregate and report their internal exposures to non-financial risks.
 In many instances, the result was extreme accumulations of unidentified and unreported exposures to non-financial risks that eventually turned into losses.